 RN Programs in Dallas, Texas with Degree Program Overviews

 The Dallas area has three colleges that offer registered nursing programs.
-Learn about the programs, admission info and program requirements for these schools to make an informed education decision.
+Learn about the programs, admission info and program requirements for these schools, all within 25 miles of downtown Dallas, and make an informed education decision.

 |El Centro College||Brookhaven College||University of Texas at Arlington|

 |Tuition & Fees (2012-2013)||$1,350 in-district, $2,490 in-state, $3,960 out-of-state*||$1,350 in-district, $2,490 in-state, $3,960 out-of-state*||$8,878 in-state, $17,302 out-of-state*|